simeononsecurity/simeononsecurity.ch/content/articles/eye-spy-passive-surveillance-detector-esp32-2026/index.en.md

 ### What Eye Spy Cannot Do

-**5 GHz WiFi**: The ESP32 is a 2.4 GHz-only device.
-Any surveillance camera, ALPR system, or access point operating exclusively on 5 GHz bands won't be visible to the WiFi scan or promiscuous engines.
-Many modern IP cameras are 2.4 GHz capable even if they also support 5 GHz, but dedicated 5 GHz-only deployments will be missed.
+**5 GHz WiFi**: The ESP32 is a **2.4 GHz-only device**.
+Any surveillance camera, ALPR system, or access point operating exclusively on 5 GHz bands won't be visible to the WiFi scan or promiscuous engines. *Many modern IP cameras are 2.4 GHz capable even if they also support 5 GHz, but dedicated 5 GHz-only deployments will be missed.*

 **Encrypted BLE**: Several high-end surveillance products encrypt or obfuscate their BLE advertisements.
-Eye Spy detects devices that broadcast identifiable signatures - OUIs, service UUIDs, manufacturer data - in plaintext.
-Devices that rotate MAC addresses (a privacy feature increasingly common in consumer trackers) will evade MAC-based detection and may only be caught by the persistence tracker if they rotate on a schedule slower than 5 minutes.
+Eye Spy detects devices that broadcast identifiable signatures - OUIs, service UUIDs, manufacturer data - in plaintext. *Devices that rotate MAC addresses (a privacy feature increasingly common in consumer trackers) will evade MAC-based detection* and may only be caught by the persistence tracker if they rotate on a schedule slower than 5 minutes.

-**Wired cameras**: IP cameras connected via Ethernet and not running a WiFi radio will produce no wireless emissions for Eye Spy to detect.
-Hidden cameras without network connectivity (purely local recording) similarly produce no RF signature.
+**Wired cameras**: **IP cameras connected via Ethernet and not running a WiFi radio will produce no wireless emissions for Eye Spy to detect.** Hidden cameras without network connectivity (purely local recording) similarly produce no RF signature.

-**Range limitations**: The ESP32 antenna has practical indoor receive range of 20–40 meters for strong signals, less for weak or obscured signals.
-Devices at the edge of range or behind significant RF shielding may score zero or fail the −90 dBm RSSI threshold filter.
+**Range limitations**: The ESP32 antenna has practical indoor receive range of **20–40 meters** for strong signals, less for weak or obscured signals. *Devices at the edge of range or behind significant RF shielding may score zero or fail the −90 dBm RSSI threshold filter.*

 ### False Positives to Expect

 **Consumer cameras at neighbors' homes**: Ring, Nest, Wyze, Arlo, and Reolink cameras are ubiquitous in residential neighborhoods.
-Their OUIs appear in the 31-entry camera table.
-In residential environments, you should expect some yellow (Caution, +3) hits from neighbors' doorbell cameras.
-These aren't false positives in the technical sense - the device *is* detecting a camera - but context matters.
+Their OUIs appear in the 31-entry camera table. *In residential environments, expect some yellow (Caution, +3) hits from neighbors' doorbell cameras.* These aren't false positives in the technical sense - the device *is* detecting a camera - but context matters.

-**Retail iBeacon deployments**: Major retailers deploy iBeacon infrastructure in virtually every store.
-Any detection trip to a mall or grocery store will likely trigger the iBeacon detection (+2).
-Again, the device is doing its job - the retail tracking infrastructure really is there.
+**Retail iBeacon deployments**: Major retailers deploy iBeacon infrastructure in virtually every store. *Any detection trip to a mall or grocery store will likely trigger the iBeacon detection (+2).* Again, the device is doing its job - the retail tracking infrastructure really is there.

-**Ubiquiti UniFi infrastructure**: UniFi access points appear in the surveillance camera OUI table because Ubiquiti manufactures both networking and security camera products under overlapping OUI ranges.
-A deployment that uses UniFi networking gear will score +3 on OUI matches from the WiFi scan engine.
+**Ubiquiti UniFi infrastructure**: UniFi access points appear in the surveillance camera OUI table because Ubiquiti manufactures both networking and security camera products under overlapping OUI ranges. *A deployment that uses UniFi networking gear will score +3 on OUI matches from the WiFi scan engine.*

-**Samsung SmartTag vs. consumer devices**: The SmartTag UUID (`0xFD5A`) is a Samsung-registered service.
-Samsung SmartTags are consumer product trackers with legitimate personal use.
-Any Samsung SmartTag owner in vicinity will trigger this detection.
+**Samsung SmartTag vs. consumer devices**: The SmartTag UUID (`0xFD5A`) is a Samsung-registered service. *Samsung SmartTags are consumer product trackers with legitimate personal use.* Any Samsung SmartTag owner in vicinity will trigger this detection.

 ### What Each Score Level Actually Means in Practice